AnyChart/docs.anychart.com/Axes_Grid_Scales_Trends_etc/Scales.md

 <a name="overview"/>
 ## Overview
-Axis scale allows you to control such features as minimum and maximum scale values, offsets, scale inversion, intervals, scale type and so on for a single axis.
+Scales allow you to control such features as minimum and maximum scale values, offsets, scale inversion, intervals, scale type and so on for a single axis.
 To create more axes - please read [Additional axes](Additional-Axis) first.
 To adjust axes display - please see: [Axes Basics tutorial](Axis_Basics).

-In this section we will explain axis scale options, which are almost the same for all axes.
+In this section we will explain main scales options.

 If you want to control any of scale settings - you should do that throw **scale()** method.

 <a name="type"/>
 ## Scale Type

-There are four types of scale in AnyChart: **"Linear"**, **"Logarithmic"**, **"Ordinal"** and **"DatiTime"**.
-To set scale type specify it after **anychart.scales** and write after dot the one, you need.
+There are four types of scale in AnyChart: **"Linear"**, **"Logarithmic"**, **"Ordinal"** and **"DateTime"**.
+To set scale type specify it after **anychart.scales()** and write after dot the one, you need.

 ```
     chart.xScale(anychart.scales.linear());